 Flexibility and Work/Life Balance

 Employees who are able to effectively balance work and home life are more likely to stick with the company and be motivated to produce more work.
 Perks such as telecommuting, job sharing and flexible scheduling provide the employee with an added incentive to do his or her best work.
 Other perks such as extended maternity and paternity leave, accommodation for nursing mothers and access to mental health services provide excellent motivation for your employees.
 In addition, offering employees opportunities to further their education through tuition reimbursement goes a long way in securing employee loyalty.
-Provide them with training in other departments to increase their motivation as well as their skill set.
+Provide them with training in other departments like msn to nurse practitioner to increase their motivation as well as their skill set.

 Offering your employees bonuses, profit sharing and commissions is a great method of keeping employees motivated at work.
 Consider a monthly or quarterly incentive such as a trip, a luxury item or vacation time for excellent work.
 Make sure to set the bar high to encourage employees to do their best.